mschilde/auto-label-merge-conflicts/README.md

 We use this setup e.g. on our monorepo at [Comtravo](https://github.com/comtravo).
 Instead of a grumpy CTO pinging developers to fix their merge conflicts there's now a shiny bot.

 ![Github action in action](./demo.png)

-## Pitfalls

-Since this action runs post merge in a PR context it is only working if you don't immediately click the `delete branch` button after merging a PR.
-(I know, muscle memory)

-A good workaround is the [`branch cleanup`](https://github.com/jessfraz/branch-cleanup-action) action by @jessfraz

-See also the [workflow file](/.github/main.workflow) of this repo for inspiration.

 ## Limitations